juanpajedrez/tensorflow_learning/README.md

 # Tensorflow Learning

 Welcome to my TensorFlow learning repository!
-Here, I document my progress with various notebooks and projects highlighting TensorFlow’s capabilities and exploring its fundamentals.
+Here, I document my progress with various notebooks and projects that highlight TensorFlow’s capabilities and explore its fundamentals.

 The repository is organized into sections: